Terraform

 1. Run the terraform apply command to deploy the changes.

-Referring to multiple security groups
+Managing multiple security groups with for_each

 1. Let us create another security group called security-group-managed-outside-terraform-2 using the AWS console with the tag shown below.